Rach Chiec National Sports Complex

-Rach Chiec National Sports Complex (Khu liên hợp thể dục thể thao quốc gia Rạch Chiếc) is a planned sports complex in Thủ Đức, Ho Chi Minh City, Vietnam.
+Rach Chiec National Sports Complex (Khu liên hợp thể dục thể thao quốc gia Rạch Chiếc) is an under construction sports complex in Bình Trưng (formerly An Phú, Thủ Đức), Ho Chi Minh City, Vietnam.
+It is planned to be Vietnam's second national sports complex, after Mỹ Đình in Hanoi.

 History

+Struggled initiation

-In 1994, the project was approved to be built on 466 ha in An Phú ward along Hanoi Highway in the former District 2.
+In 1994, the project was approved to be built on 466 ha in An Phú ward along Hanoi Highway in the former District 2 then the City of Thủ Đức.
 It has since been scaled down to 212 ha.
 As of 2024, the project's land remains a swamp with ponds for fishing and aquaculture.

-Construction was slated to begin in 2017, but never began.
+Construction was slated to begin in 2017, but the plan was never materialized until the 2025 refresh.

-On 15 October 2024, Ho Chi Minh City announced it was seeking VND 25 trillion for 23 sports and cultural projects, including 16 projects Rach Chiec National Sports Complex worth VND 21 trillion.
-These include a 3,500 seat velodrome, a 50,000-seat stadium, and a 6,000-seat arena.
+On 15 October 2024, Ho Chi Minh City announced it was seeking VND 25 trillion for 23 sports and cultural projects, including 16 projected facilities within the Rach Chiec National Sports Complex worth VND 21 trillion.
+These included a 3,500 seat velodrome, a 50,000-seat stadium, and a 6,000-seat arena.

+Sun Group's engagement and groundbreaking

+In early 2026, the local government officially approved the master plan, constituting a central 65,000-75,000-seat stadium and associated facilities.
+Sun Group was eventually appointed as the investor under a build-transfer (BT) arrangement.

+Construction on this project officially commenced in January 2026.
+Populous has been assigned as the principle master-planner and designer for the project.
+All development and construction should be done in 8 years since the early-2026 contract activation, with relevant parties hoped to complete the entire complex after 5 years.